 ~Wo Yoroshiku Onegai Dekimasuka ?
 (Onegaishimasu)

-Daijoubu – understanding the meaning and usage of the Japanese word
+Daijoubu – Understanding the meaning and use of the Japanese word

-When you finish writing an Email
+When finishing writing an email

-Thank you very much for reading this email to the end.
+The phrase is: Thank you very much for reading this email to the end.
 We look forward to the opportunity to work with you in the future.

 最後まで本メールをご覧いただき誠にありがとうございました。今後ともなにとそよろしくお願い申し上げます。